metalbear-co/mirrord.dev/content/docs/using-mirrord/queue-splitting.md

 command, the `--sqs-splitting` flag should be set.

-When SQS splitting is enabled during installation, some additional resources are created, and the SQS component of the mirrord operator is started.
+When SQS splitting is enabled during installation, some additional resources are created, and the SQS component of the mirrord Operator is started.

-Additionally, the mirrord operator has to be able to create, read from, write to, and delete SQS queues.
+Additionally, the mirrord Operator has to be able to create, read from, write to, and delete SQS queues.
 If the queue messages are encrypted, the operator also needs the `kms:Encrypt`, `kms:Decrypt` and `kms:GenerateDataKey` permissions.